panzerdp/dmitripavlutin.com/content/posts/2016-08-10-code-shine/index.md

 I hope from now on `array.indexOf(element) !== -1` will disappear from your code!

 *Do you know other hacks that nicely can be knocked out?
-Write a comment bellow and let's discuss!*
+Write a comment below and let's discuss!*